daniel-quinter/py21cmMap/README.md

 # py21cmMap
-A tool for mapping a simulation of the 21cm signal in comoving rectilinear space onto the observable sky.
+A tool for mapping simulations of the 21cm signal from comoving cubes onto the observable sky.